NZMSA/2016-Phase-2/Training/Day 2/2.4 Bot Cards/README.md

     Name = "Bender_Rodriguez.png"
 });
 ```

+For this tutorial we carry on from `2.3 Bot State Services`

 The completed code of the tutorial for `MessagesController.cs` has been provided in the folder as this is the only file that has changed.